Mike Huckabee: 2016 presidential campaign

 Political commentators speculated that Huckabee might be ready for another presidential run in 2016.
 He was limited by a lack of money in 2008 but with changes to federal election law allowing SuperPACs to pour large sums of money into a race he might be better positioned to stay in the race.
 Huckabee has in addition earned personal wealth since 2008 on the lecture circuit and his TV and radio shows.
 He ended his daily radio show in December 2013, which strengthened speculations about a presidential bid.

 Huckabee indicated in September 2014 that he would make the decision on whether to run early in 2015.
 In January 2015, Huckabee ended his show on FNC to prepare for his possible run in the 2016 presidential election.
-On March 30, 2015, Huckabee supporters launched a Super PAC to make preparations for his run for the Presidential ticket in 2016.
+On March 30, 2015, Huckabee supporters launched a Super PAC to make preparations for his run for the presidential ticket in 2016.

 On May 5, 2015, in his hometown of Hope, Arkansas, Huckabee announced a campaign to seek the Republican nomination for president of the United States in the 2016 election.
 In his speech, Huckabee attacked trade deals that he said drive down U.S. wages, opposed raising the age for Social Security benefits, criticized President Obama for what he said was putting more pressure on Israel than Iran, and made an unusual plea for donations of $15 or $25 a month, saying: "I will ask you to give something in the name of your children and grandchildren."

 On February 1, 2016, after a disappointing showing in the Iowa caucus Huckabee decided that he was going to suspend his campaign.

-2018 Florida gubernatorial elections

-Reports emerged in the summer of 2016 that Huckabee, who currently lives in Florida, was considering running for governor of Florida in 2018 to succeed term limited Republican incumbent Rick Scott.
-However, Huckabee later announced that he was declining to run in the 2018 Florida Gubernatorial election.
-Had he run and won, he would have become the first person to serve as governor of two separate states since Sam Houston, who served as governor of Tennessee and later as governor of Texas.
-Before his announcement not to run, an August 2016 poll of Florida Republicans conducted by StPetePolls.org showed Huckabee leading a field of potential Republican gubernatorial candidates with 37%.